mopeyjellyfish/hookr/README.md

 var hostOp = pdk.HostFn[*api.Request, *api.Response]("operation_name")
 ```

-For this to work, your types must implement `MsgpMarshaler` and `MsgpUnmarshaler` interfaces, typically generated with:
+For this to work, your types must implement `Marshaler` and `Unmarshaler` interfaces, typically generated with:

 ```go
 //go:generate msgp